google/bulk_fhir_tools/docs/gcp_vm_setup.md

     sudo apt-get install git
     ```

-3. If you would like to build `bcda_fetch` from source, Go must be installed:
+3. If you would like to build `bulk_fhir_fetch` from source, Go must be installed:

     1. On the [Go download website](https://go.dev/dl/) right-click on the
         "Linux" button from the featured downloads and copy the link address.